DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 2. Copy the `truststore.jks` and `OdmOidcProvidersRD.json` files to your Rule Designer installation directory next to the `eclipse.ini` file

-3. Edit your `eclipse.ini` file and add this following lines at the end:
+3. Edit your `eclipse.ini` file and add the following lines at the end:
     ```
     -Djavax.net.ssl.trustStore=<ECLIPSEINITDIR>/truststore.jks
     -Djavax.net.ssl.trustStorePassword=changeit